Slabce: Etymology

 The name is derived from the old Czech word slabec (i.e. 'weakling'), meaning "the village of weaklings".

 Geography

 Slabce is located about 5 km south of Rakovník and 43 km west of Prague.
 It lies in the Plasy Uplands.
 The highest point is the hill Hůrka at 492 m above sea level.
 The Berounka River flows along the southern municipal border.
-The almost entire municipal territory lies in the Křivoklátsko Protected Landscape Area.
+Almost the entire municipal territory lies in the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Slabce is from 1352.

 Transport

 There are no railways or major roads passing through the municipality.